pbhopalka/Debugger/README.md

 be set up properly.
 For this in the MySql interface, the file [gob.sql](https://github.com/pbhopalka/Debugger/blob/master/gob.sql) has to be run and then data needs to be added into the database accordingly.

+Also, inside the `/includes/config.ini` file, the server name, database name, sql id and sql password needs to be saved based on where you are hosting this platform and where your database is stored.

 ## Manager platform

 There's a separate platform for manager to use the database effectively removing the